Policy last updated

 - Send communications to parents and carers that the Smile Squad service will be visiting the school via school student management systems

-- Distribute consent packs to all students ideally 6 weeks prior to Smile Squad’s visit to the school
+- Distribute a link to the electronic consent form to all students ideally 6 weeks prior to Smile Squad’s visit to the school

-- Collect returned, signed consent forms from students, ensuring they remain enclosed and sealed in their envelope (schools should not open envelopes)
+- If using paper based forms, collect returned, signed consent forms from students, ensuring they remain enclosed and sealed in their envelope (schools must not open envelopes)

-- Provide the completed consent forms to the community dental agency using the method as directed by the Smile Squad agency
+- Provide the paper based consent forms to the community dental agency using the method as directed by the Smile Squad agency

 - Obtain a list of students who have received or provided consent to be seen, from Smile Squad, and provide this information to the appropriate staff (for example, classroom teachers, casual relief teachers, specialist teachers and other school staff)